ambiso/ambiso.github.io/content/2021-06-06-cscg-2021-secure-bank/index.md

 Therefore this completely breaks the security of the protocol: a PAKE should prevent an adversary from guessing offline.

+The flaw we discovered is analogous to one that can occur "in the real world" with SPAKE2 and the challenge description hints at this: "The **SP** b**A**n**K** **E2** introduced a new protocol [...]".
+I've also found a blog post detailing this issue [here](https://www.lothar.com/blog/54-spake2-random-elements/).
+It also describes how one could pick arbitrary public parameters for which nobody knows the discrete logarithm.
+This is possible, since the server never actually uses the discrete log in the protocol.
+Therefore it is sufficient to have a single public value that everyone trusts - but nobody has its discrete log.

 # Full Exploit

 ```python